 The system of claim 1 where the feedback stage includes at least one EEG based sensor.

-Te system of claim 1 where the feedback stage consists of at least one brain sensor.
+The system of claim 1 where the feedback stage consists of at least one brain sensor.

 The system of claim 1 where the output stage is used to drive a generative AI system to create a multimodal artifact.